phac-nml/irida/doc/developer/setup/index.md

 This will update the database if the schema has been changed, but without dropping all of the tables beforehand, which will cause Jetty to start up much faster.

+#### Integration Testing

+To run the full integration test suite for IRIDA please run the following:

+    ./run-tests.sh -c all

+This will run all the integration test profiles using Maven, and print out reports for each profile.

 Setting up Galaxy
 -----------------

-The complete test suite sets up a temporary instance of Galaxy for verifying interactions between IRIDA and Galaxy, so you must install some prerequisites before you can run the complete test suite.
-Please see the article on [setting up Galaxy](galaxy).
+Please refer to the [Galaxy Install Guide][galaxy-install] for information on setting up Galaxy to use with IRIDA.
+The simplest method is to use Docker, but if new tools are being developed for Galaxy and integrated into IRIDA it is recommended to install a non-Docker version of Galaxy.

 Front End Development Setup
 ---------------------------